 Sober companions, sober coaches, or recovery coaches are increasingly common in the world of addiction therapy.
 If you or a loved one is contemplating therapy, you might be wondering what they are.
 Sober companions are essentially sent home with recovering addicts to re-acclimate into life and ensure that they do not use or relapse during the initial reaction phase.

-This is important, because data shows that as many as 90% or more addicts leave rehabilitation and head straight for drugs or alcohol.
-The assistance of a sober companion can help to prevent it entirely by providing support, accountability, and physical guidance.
+This is important because data shows most addicts leave rehabilitation and head straight for drugs or alcohol.
+A sober companion’s assistance can help prevent it entirely by providing support, accountability, and physical guidance.
 In other cases, a sober companion may function to help with outpatient rehabilitation therapy and sustained recovery.
-While a sober companion is not the right choice for everyone, many rehabilitation treatment centers are increasingly offering the service to help their patients acclimate back into their life, and to make changes to ensure that they can stay clean or sober.
+While a sober companion is not the right choice for everyone, many rehabilitation treatment centers like Oceanfront Recovery are increasingly offering the service to help their patients acclimate back into their lives and make changes to ensure that they can stay clean or sober.